 While Google doesn’t tell you why your ads get disapproved, it can be quite easy to figure it out yourself.
-We’ve listed the ten most common reasons below and the quick fixes you can make to get your campaigns back up and running.
+We’ve listed the ten most common reasons below and the quick fixes you can make to get your paid advertising campaigns back up and running.

 If your root domain in your display URL is rabbitsareawesome.com but your destination URL’s root domain is squirrelsareawesome.com, Google will disapprove your ad.
 Their policy states that the root domains must be the same.

 How to fix it: Make sure your root domains are exactly the same in your display and destination URLs.

 Say you own a fashion brand and open your ad with ‘HUGE SALE’ might grab people’s attention, but it goes against Google’s guidelines.
 Using words in all caps will get your ad disapproved except when you’re using promotional codes, common abbreviations like ASAP, trademarks, and brand and product names.